 Thorough and systematic inspection

-Quality assurance in the QS scheme for food you can trust is based on three interacting inspection levels: the first inspection level is in-plant self-assessment.
-At this level, the companies themselves ensure that they reliably monitor and conscientiously document all the stipulated requirements.
+Quality assurance in the QS scheme for safe fresh food is based on three interacting inspection levels.
+All partners in the QS network know that they can only achieve their goal of producing and marketing safe fresh food efficiently if the entire value chain works together. the first inspection level is in-plant self-assessment.
+At this level, the companies themselves ensure that they reliably monitor, fulfill and conscientiously document all the stipulated requirements of QS.
 QS supports them in this endeavour with clearly defined requirements and practice-oriented guidelines and checklists.
-You can download all the relevant documents from our website.

 Inspection by independent experts